Akan.js Benchmark

 Akan.js benchmark results

-Akan.js 2.0.7 was measured on a MacBook M4 Pro to check the practical performance of its HTTP, Signal API, and document DB paths.
-The goal is simple: show how fast it is, where it sits next to familiar frameworks, and whether the results clear practical service-level targets.
+Akan.js was measured on a MacBook M4 Pro to check the practical performance of its HTTP, Signal API, document DB, and realtime WebSocket paths.
+The goal is simple: show how fast it is, where it sits next to familiar baselines, and whether the results clear practical service-level targets.

 Summary